python-kasa/python-kasa/README.md

 Errors are raised as `SmartDeviceException` instances for the library user to handle.

+You can find several code examples in [the API documentation](broken link).

 ## Discovering devices

 `Discover.discover()` can be used to discover supported devices in the local network.